DylanMeeus/springboot_jwt_blog/_posts/2016-03-15-javascript-module-systems-showdown.markdown

 The `import` directive can be used to bring modules into the namespace.
 This directive, in contrast with `require` and `define` is not dynamic (i.e. it cannot be called at any place).
 The `export` directive, on the other hand, can be used to explicitly make elements public.

 The static nature of the `import` and `export` directive allows static analyzers to build a full tree of dependencies without running code.
-ES2015 does support dynamic loading of modules through the [Load API]():
+ES2015 does support dynamic loading of modules:

 ```JavaScript
 System.import('some_module')